-Last week we sat down with Brian Solis after his Keynote as part of DC Week 2011.
-He discussed the connected consumer in his address, highlighting challenges inherent in consumer transformation.
+Last week we sat down with Brian Solis after his Keynote at DC Week.
+He discussed the connected consumer in his address, highlighting challenges inherent in the transformation of consumers’ use of technology.
 We discussed these connected consumers and his new book, The End of Business as Usual” Rewire the Way you Work to Succeed in the Consumer Revolution.

-Brain talks about a different type of consumer, whether you’re talking about B2C, B2B, or government to constituent.
-This connected consumer requires a different business model to successfully connect with this new type of consumer.
-Connected consumers aren’t just on social networks, like Facebook.
-(Although, with over 800 million users, Facebook is now bigger than the entire internet in 2004.)
+Brain talks about a different type of consumer, and, whether you work in B2C (business to consumer), B2B (business to business), or government to constituent the way connected consumers interact with the internet impacts your approach to marketing online.
+This connected consumer requires a different business model to successfully reach them in their fragmented and multi-tasking world.
+Connected consumers aren’t just on social networks, like TikTok and Instagram.
+(Although, with nearly 3 billion users, Facebook is now bigger than the entire internet in 2004.).

-So, you need to look at your organization and how it’s structured.
-Brain Solis argues for a significant gap between your business and connected consumers.
-Brian points to how businesses are using social media to highlight this gap.
+So, you need to look at your organization and how it’s structured to optimize marketing to the consumers who are constantly accessible online.
+Brain Solis argues that there’s a significant gap between your business and connected consumers that costs you money in terms of lost sales.
+Brian points to how businesses currently use social media to highlight this gap.
 Companies use social media the same way they use traditional media —

 Take a message, take a value proposition, take a contest, take a campaign and push it.
 Customer service, yeah, we’ll respond to you, but we’ll put you back into the machine because that’s how we’re structured to deal with you.
 We don’t have enough people to deal with you here.